geldmacher/awesome-performance/README.md

 - [Turbolinks](https://github.com/turbolinks/turbolinks) - Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
 - [Quicklink](https://getquick.link/) - Faster subsequent page-loads by prefetching in-viewport links during idle time ([Angular module](https://www.npmjs.com/package/ngx-quicklink)).
 - [Instant.page](https://github.com/instantpage/instant.page) - instant.page uses *just-in-time preloading* — it preloads a page right before a user clicks on it.
+- ["constant-locals-loader" for Webpack](https://gist.github.com/developit/3436591071d6b8f12dc87ca53c20dfa6) - This loader optimizes the output of mini-css-extract-plugin and/or css-loader, entirely removing the potentially large CSS classname mappings normally inlined into your bundle when using CSS Modules.

 ## Converter